tenjin/tenjin-unity-sdk/README.md

 ## <a id="skadnetwork-cv"></a> SKAdNetwork and Conversion Values

-As part of <a href="https://developer.apple.com/documentation/storekit/skadnetwork">SKAdNetwork</a>, we created wrapper methods for `registerAppForAdNetworkAttribution()` and <a href="https://developer.apple.com/documentation/storekit/skadnetwork/3566697-updateconversionvalue">`updateConversionValue(_:)`</a>.
+As part of <a href="https://developer.apple.com/documentation/storekit/skadnetwork">SKAdNetwork</a>, we created wrapper method for <a href="https://developer.apple.com/documentation/storekit/skadnetwork/3919928-updatepostbackconversionvalue">`updatePostbackConversionValue(_:)`</a>.
 Our methods will register the equivalent SKAdNetwork methods and also send the conversion values to our servers.

-`updateConversionValue(_:)` 6 bit value should correspond to the in-app event and shouldn't be entered as binary representation but 0-63 integer.
+`updatePostbackConversionValue(_:)` 6 bit value should correspond to the in-app event and shouldn't be entered as binary representation but 0-63 integer.
 Our server will reject any invalid values.

 - <a href="https://docs.google.com/spreadsheets/d/1jrRrTP6YX62of2WaJamtPBSWZJ-97IpTWn0IwTroH6Y/edit#gid=1596716780">Examples for IAP based games </a>
 - <a href="https://docs.google.com/spreadsheets/d/15JaN44yQyW7dqqRGi5Wwnq2P6ng-4n6EztMmMj5A7c4/edit#gid=0">Examples for Ad revenue based games </a>